BenSouchet/sorbus/docs/index.md

 Easily create a full Rouge Higlighter SCSS Theme by defining only 16 colors 🎨.
-You just created a Jekyll website (or Github Pages), this project will bring your `code block` to live 🎉.
+If you just created a Jekyll website (or Github Pages), this project will bring your `code block` to live 🎉.

 ## How to use